What do Leo Tolstoy, HG Wells, Ernest Hemingway, Alexander Dumas, Stephen King, Agatha Christie, and Margaret Atwood all

 Last and certainly not least, I want to thank those of you who have been with me on this journey.
 Those of you who read the manuscript and provided feedback.
 Those of you who lived with me as I wrote it.
 And those of you who helped inspire the words that make up this crazy experiment.
 You all know who you are, but in particular, I have to send a shout out to Stephen, Lisa, JD, Yolanda, and Mystère.
 Thank you for inspiring, encouraging, and believing in me.

-“Dungeons ‘n’ Durags” is the true story of how a sexist, egotistical, lying, hypocritical bigot of a president, the inanity of duped evangelicals, and misogyny in Hollywood, led one of the “whitest” and nerdiest black men on the planet to wake up, find his blackness, and lose all inhibitions at dropping the f-bomb.
+“Dungeons ‘n’ Durags” is the true story of how a sexist, egotistical, lying, hypocritical bigot of a president and the inanity of duped evangelicals led one of the “whitest” and nerdiest black men on the planet to wake up, find his blackness, and lose all inhibitions at dropping the f-bomb.
 It’s an emotionally moving, politically poignant, and often hysterically funny coming-of-age story.
 Except the age is 50.

 Sign up for the email list to be alerted when the book officially launches.

 Also published on Medium.